Skip to content

 Renting in Austria

 The total cost of rent (rent) comprises 3 components: Main rent or net rent, operating costs and VAT which together make up the gross rent.
 The legal term "rent" does not include the so-called apartment operating costs (electricity, gas, internet, etc.).
 It is usually contractually agreed that these costs are to be paid directly by the tenants to their contractual partners and energy providers.
-The ordering principle has been in force since July 1, 2023.
+The buyer principle has been in force since July 1, 2023.
 The "Bestellerprinzip" or buyer principle (also known as the "Erstbestellerprinzip") means that the person who places the order with the estate agent has to pay the commission.

 Buying property in Austria